Probate Q&A Series

 • Determine whether the decedent left a will or if intestacy rules apply.

-• Pay off liens, mortgages, and estate debts.
+• Pay off liens, mortgages, and estate debts as required.

 Next Steps and How Pierce Law Group Can Help